Thermo5/northcoders-news-backend/README.md

-# Northcoders News
+# Northcoders News API

-Northcoders News is a social news aggregation, web content rating, and discussion website, based on Reddit.
-Articles are divided into topics and each article has user curated ratings and can be up or down voted using the API.
-Users can also add comments about an article which can also be up or down voted.
-A user can add comments and remove any comments which they have added.
+Northcoders News API is a RESTful api which is build using Express.js, Node.js, MongoDB and Mongoose.js.
+The MongoDB is hosted on mlabs, and the API is deployed through Heroku.

 ## Getting Started

-To see the project in action please click [here](https://northcoders-news-frontend.herokuapp.com/).
+And this is a link to the [API](https://northcoders-news-backend.herokuapp.com/api/api)

-And this is a link to the [Frontend](https://github.com/Thermo5/northcoders-news-frontend)
+The frontend of this project can be found [here](https://github.com/Thermo5/northcoders-news-frontend).

 ## Prerequisites